anjumfatima676/Artificial-Neural-Network/README.md

 Contribution Guidelines:

-This document provides a set of best practices for open source contributions bug reportscode submissions/pull requests,etc
+This document provides a set of best practices for open source contributions bug reportscode submissions/pull requests,etc.